not-things-modular/not-things-vcv/doc/TIMESEQ-JSON.md

 ### input-trigger
-Identifies an input port (and optionally the channel for polyponic inputs) that will be monitored for trigger inputs.
+Identifies the input port that will be monitored for trigger inputs.

 An input will be considered to have 'triggered' if it went from low voltage (0V) to high voltage (more then 1V).
 After triggering, the input must first return back to low voltage (0V) before it can be triggered again.